Suspense and Surprise in European Football: Simulated Matches

-Figure \ref{fig:simulation_graph} presents the simulation results for the average level of suspense (Figure \ref{fig:sus}) and surprise (Figure \ref{fig:sur}) across different combinations of scoring rates, \( \lambda_H \) and \( \lambda_A \).
+Subsequently, we calculate the suspense and surprise values for each simulated match, following the methodology outlined in Section \ref{sec:generalsetup}.
+Figure \ref{fig:simulation_graph} presents the simulation results for the mean level of suspense (Figure \ref{fig:sus}) and surprise (Figure \ref{fig:sur}) across different combinations of scoring rates, \( \lambda_H \) and \( \lambda_A \).
 Suspense is low (indicated in blue) when scoring rates are highly unequal, as one team is overwhelmingly dominant and almost certain to win the match.
-Conversely, suspense tends to be high (indicated in red) when scoring rates are equal, that is, when the match is perfectly balanced.
+Conversely, suspense tends to be high (indicated in red) when scoring rates are equal.
 However, suspense is zero when \( \lambda_H = \lambda_A = 0 \), since the outcome of a draw is certain, even though the match is perfectly competitively balanced.
 This illustrates the fundamental distinction between competitive balance and outcome uncertainty, as also noted by \citet{Scarf2019}.

 Importantly, even in a perfectly balanced match, the level of suspense depends on the absolute values of the scoring rates.
 When both rates are close to zero, the probability of a draw is high, as neither team is likely to score.
 As the scoring rates increase together while remaining equal, the likelihood of a draw decreases, and the probability of either a home or away win increases \citep{Scarf2022}.
 Therefore, different levels of equal scoring rates translate into different levels of suspense.
 Suspense increases for \( 0 < \lambda_H = \lambda_A < 0.5 \), reaches a maximum at \( \lambda_H = \lambda_A = 0.5 \), and decreases again for \( \lambda_H = \lambda_A > 0.5 \), as the two rates continue to rise together.
 This finding adds nuance to the conjectures of \citet{Scarf2019}, who suggest that suspense strictly decreases as scoring rates increase.